openpolitics/manifesto/manifesto/transport.md

 ## Electric Vehicles

 Incentivise existing fuelling stations to install charging units for electric vehicles to help create a nationwide network and overcome the perception of 'range anxiety' amongst consumers.

+## Railways

+Automate the national rail system in order to increase throughput of the existing system and enhance safety.
+The automation plan should be created with rail unions to keep redundancies to a minimum throughout the process and avoid industrial action.